jbestie/xmlparser/README.md

 ## 1. INSTALLATION GUIDE
 1.1 Installation from source
-a.
-Checkout the Project from GitHub
+* Checkout the Project from GitHub
-b.
-Run Gradle task "jar" like
+* Run Gradle task "jar" like
-    gradle jar
+  > gradle jar
-and voila!
-You have application directory in build-one.
+* Voila!
+You have **application** directory in build-one.
-c.
-Copy application directory wherever you want, go into dir and start runMe-script (depends on your platform)
+* Copy application directory wherever you want, go into dir and start runMe-script (depends on your platform)

 1.2 Installation of already built application
 a.
 Just copy application-directory wherever you want and start runMe-script sh/bat - depends on your platform

-Also you should have defined the JAVA_HOME variable in your environment, have permissions to specified folders and feel good.
+Also you should have defined the **JAVA_HOME** variable in your environment, have permissions to specified folders and feel good.

 ## 2. CONFIGURE APPLICATION TO START
 Application provides the clean help output and still if you don't like to read output in console (like me)